PawanTiwari8/NTWIST_Clone/README.md

 This project is a clone of NTWIST using React, aiming to replicate its key functionalities in a simplified manner

-()In this i have created five Components :
+*In this i have created five Components :

-   ()Header:-It is for navbar.
+   -Header:-It is for navbar.

-   ()Footer:-footer is containing all the footer elements.
+   -Footer:-footer is containing all the footer elements.

-   ()Read-Button:-It contain Read more button component.
+   -Read-Button:-It contain Read more button component.

-   ()BackTop:-It contain Back to top button.
+   -BackTop:-It contain Back to top button.

-   ()Home:-It is home component
+   -Home:-It is home component

 ()In this project i used react-router-dom for routing and Links